lm3nitro/Projects/SIEM/ELK/ELK Install.md

 This project will encompass the installation and configuration on ELK on a Linux VM.
 This will be used to gain hands on experience with ELK, understand the different components and will be used later on to create and test specific use cases for security monitoring and threat detection.

 ### Tools and Technology:
-Linux, Nginx, Elasticsearch, Logstash, and kibana
+Linux, Nginx, Elasticsearch, Logstash, and Kibana

 ## Installing Dependencies